 GLOBAL ECONOMY-Manufacturing slump eases as world emerges from pandemic

-LONDON/TOKYO, July 1 (Reuters) - A slump in global manufacturing showed signs of easing in June as a rebound in China's activity offered some hope Asia may have passed the worst of the devastation caused by the coronavirus pandemic, while the collapse in European factory activity abated.
+LONDON/TOKYO/WASHINGTON, July 1 (Reuters) - A slump in global manufacturing showed signs of easing in June as a rebound in Chineseand U.S. activity offered some hope the world's two largest economies may have passed the worst of the devastation caused by the novel coronavirus pandemic, while the collapse in European factory activity abated.

-But sluggish global demand and fears of a second wave of infections will tame any optimism on the outlook and keep pressure on policymakers to support their ailing economies.
+But sluggish global demand, the worsening U.S. outbreak and fears of a second wave of infections elsewhere will tame any optimism on the outlook and keep pressure on policymakers to support their ailing economies.

 Globally, the pandemic has infected more than 10 million people and killed more than 500,000.
-A resurgence in new cases in several countries has prompted some governments to backpedal on plans to reopen their economies and fueled concerns the worst is still to come.
+A resurgence in new cases in several countries, particularly the United States, has prompted some governments to backpedal on plans to reopen their economies and fueled concerns the worst is still to come.

 "No intermission, no glass of bubbly, just straight into the second half of 2020.
 And the outlook?
-Better than the first half, but not as good as it could be," said Robert Carnell at ING.
+Better than the first half, but not as good as it could be," ING'S Robert Carnell said.

 In its latest projections, the International Monetary Fund expected the global economy to shrink 4.9% this year and rebound just 5.4% next year.

-A recent Reuters poll put this year's contraction at a more modest 3.7% but said in a worst case scenario the global economy would shrink 6.0%.
+A recent Reuters poll put this year's contraction at a more modest 3.7% but said the global economy would shrink 6.0% in a worst-case scenario.
 ECILT/WRAP

-Still, a series of business surveys released on Wednesday showed broad improvements in manufacturing across Europe and Asia in June from depths hit in April and May.
+Still, a series of business surveys released on Wednesday showed broad improvements in global manufacturing in June from depths hit in May and April.
 Activity in some economies swung to growth while declines in other places slowed.

+The Institute for Supply Management (ISM) said its index of U.S. factory activity jumped to a reading of 52.6 last month, unexpectedly vaulting over the 50 mark that separates growth from contraction.
+That was the strongest since April 2019 and ended three straight months of contraction.

+Still, the U.S. COVID-19 outbreak shows little signs of abating, with a record number of new cases of the respiratory illness recorded on Tuesday, and American consumers - the backbone of the U.S. economy - growing ever more anxious.

-With transmission rates of the virus falling in much of Europe, and economies opening up, IHS Markit's final euro zone Manufacturing Purchasing Managers' Index (PMI) moved closer to the 50-mark separating growth from contraction in June.
+With transmission rates of the virus falling in much of Europe, and economies opening up, IHS Markit's final euro zone Manufacturing Purchasing Managers' Index (PMI) moved closer to growth in June.

 It rose to 47.4 last month, up from May's 39.4 and comfortably ahead of an earlier flash reading of 46.9.
 An index measuring output jumped to 48.9 from 35.6.